Jump to topic

 Thiamine or thiamin belongs to the family of B vitamins.
-Referred to as Vitamin B1, thiamine is water soluble and helps the body convert carbohydrates into glucose (a simple sugar for fuel).
+Referred to as Vitamin B1, thiamine is water-soluble and helps the body with biochemical reactions that enable enzymes to convert carbohydrates into glucose (a simple sugar for fuel).
 The body then uses the glucose to generate energy and aid in the healthy growth, development, and function of cells.

 Thiamine is available naturally in plants and food, as well as in vitamin supplements.
+In serious cases, a patient may need intravenous (IV) thiamine injections.
 The following comprises the main types of food that have thiamine:

 - Whole grains - breads and cereals are the leading source of thiamine.